mandiberg/taking-stock-install/takingstock_install/openframeworks/readMe.md

 ### in this github repo is an altered version of the file ofAVFoundationVideoPlayer.m

-That version needs to be placed in the directory libs/openFrameworks/video in of_v.0.12.1_osx_release.
+That version needs to be placed in the directory of_v.0.12.1_osx_release/libs/openFrameworks/video.
 It should overwrite the original file.
 Other than that you can directly take the default openframeworks folder (*of_v.0.12.1_osx_release*) in this folder!